Tag Archives: Carla Gugino

 You may consider Lisa Frankenstein the funniest, goriest undead romance seen all year.

-Surviving high school is hard enough on its own—add in the trauma of your mom, an axe-murdered, in your living room, and it becomes virtually impossible to cope.
+Surviving high school is hard enough on its own—add in the trauma of your mom being ax-murdered in your living room, and it becomes virtually impossible to cope.

-Just ask Lisa Swallows, played by Kathryn Newton, the awkward 17-year-old trying to adjust to a new school and life after her mother’s demise and her father’s hasty remarriage.
+Just ask Lisa Swallows, played by Kathryn Newton, the awkward 17-year-old trying to adjust to a new school and a new life after her mother’s death and her father’s hasty remarriage.

 Despite the unwavering support offered by plucky cheerleader step-sister Taffy, played by Liza Soberano, Lisa only finds solace in the abandoned cemetery near her house.
 She finds her commonality with a young man who died in 1837, tending his grave.